Falling Object Injury Claims Guide – How Much Compensation Can I Claim?

 When it comes to falling objects in other public areas or private settings where protection from falling objects is that much harder to set in place, land or property owners could be held responsible if you are struck by a falling object, examples being if a sign fell on your head, the shop owner would be liable whereas if an object fell off a windowsill or balcony of a private house, the property’s owner would be deemed responsible for an injury from a falling object.

-If you were struck by a falling object in the workplace, whether you are an employee or just visiting a shop, building site or other work environment, you could be entitled to claim compensation for the pain and suffering your sustained as a result of an accident at work.
-Even if an object falls from a low height, you may suffer a significant head injury or other part of your body.
+If you were struck by a falling object in the workplace, whether you are an employee or just visiting a shop, building site or another work environment, you could be entitled to claim compensation for the pain and suffering you sustained as a result of an accident at work.
+Even if an object falls from a low height, you may suffer a significant head injury or another part of your body.

-If you suffer an falling object injury, there are specific things you can claim which are detailed below:
+If you suffer a falling object workplace injury, there are specific things you can claim, which are detailed below:

 - Special damages